charmoniumQ/nix-documents/README.md

 5. You can still drop down to raw LaTeX from Markdown, if you must: either using LaTeX to generate a figure or embedding LaTeX commands in Markdown.
 6. You can output to more formats, including docx, EPUB, ODT, HTML, and others.

-See [tests/markdown/index.md] for an example which compiles to [examples/markdown-pdflatex.pdf].
+See [examples-src/markdown-bells-and-whistles/index.md] for an example which compiles to [examples/markdown-xelatex.pdf] or [examples/markdown-context.pdf].

-[tests/markdown/index.md]: tests/markdown/index.md
+[examples-src/markdown-bells-and-whistles/index.md]: examples-src/markdown-bells-and-whistles/index.md
-[examples/markdown-pdflatex.pdf]: examples/markdown-pdflatex.pdf
+[examples/markdown-xelatex.pdf]: examples/markdown-xelatex.pdf
 [pandoc-scholar]: https://github.com/pandoc-scholar/pandoc-scholar

 ## latex-document